VKM96/Circular_Buffer/README.md

 **Permissions**

-1. PLease refer to the LICENSE file
+1. Please refer to the LICENSE file